mklauber/tw5-plugins-template/README.md

 * Fork this repository to your own github account.

+* Go to settings on your repo, and most of the way down the page, there will be a section on "Github Pages".
+You need to select the gh-pages branch as the source.

 * In `gui/Library.tid` replace `{GITHUB PAGES URL}` with the github pages url where you're planning to host this.
 Typically, this is of the form `{github username}.github.io/{repo name}.`  So for example, if my repository was available at `https://github.com/mklauber/tw5-plugins` I would replace `{GITHUB PAGES URL}` with `mklauber.github.io/tw5-plugins`.